-Las Vegas musician Dr. Lindsey O’Connor is the Adjunct Professor of Saxophone at Southern Utah University and the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District and Faith Conservatory of the Fine Arts, the Artistic Director of the Las Vegas Youth Saxophone Ensembles, and the Woodwinds Coach for the Las Vegas Youth Orchestras.
-As a Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than seventy students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
+Las Vegas musician Dr. Lindsey O’Connor is the Adjunct Professor of Saxophone at Southern Utah University and the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District and Faith Conservatory of the Fine Arts, the Director of Woodwinds for the Las Vegas Youth Orchestras, and the Artistic Director of the Las Vegas Youth Saxophone Ensembles.
+As a Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than sixty students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
 O’Connor was previously on faculty at Union College and was a Band Graduate Teaching Assistant at the University of Nebraska-Lincoln.

 O'Connor is the Woodwind Chair of the Nevada Music Teachers Association.
 As an educator, she frequently serves as an adjudicator and clinician for the Nevada Music Educators Association, Southern Nevada Band Association, and Las Vegas Music Teachers Association.
 An active member of the North American Saxophone Alliance since 2003, O'Connor has given master classes, lectured on “The Music of Benjamin Boone,” and performed in various solo and chamber settings at several regional and biennial conferences.
-She was invited to present and participate in a panel discussion on “Practically Perfect Practicing” for the 2017 Nevada Music Teachers Association Conference.
-In December 2016, O'Connor was featured in The Instrumentalist Magazine.
+She has been featured in Pan Pipes (Spring 2020) and The Instrumentalist Magazine (December 2016).

 O'Connor's research is focused on the life and works of David Heath, British composer and flutist currently residing in Scotland.
 Her dissertation, "A Performer’s Guide to and Analysis of David Heath’s Out of the Cool, Rumania, and Coltrane," is the first and only academic document on Heath, making her the foremost scholar of both him and his music.